-Be Flexible, be effective: be resilient this year: Free 3 minute meditation included
+Be Flexible, be effective: be resilient this year: Join our Fri Zoom Insight Meditation session

 A dear friend of mine who passed away a few years ago, demanded of me that when she died I was not to be sad, but dance and be happy.
 Don’t cry, laugh.
 Georgette was a tough lady, a combination of an Italian father and German mother, she had no children but amassed a huge extended family of friends who were drawn to her and her husband Peter like moths to a flame.
 I will miss her stubbornness, her naughtiness, her joy, her fierce anger, her honesty and her sheer resilience.

 As I enter the new year and a period of certain uncertainty, I can only hope that my own resilience is as robust as the late Mrs Georgette Collins, of Stanley Studios, Chelsea.

 To be resilient is the ability to be flexible when life takes a sharp and strange turn, to effectively cope with difficulty.
 Georgette had events in her life which no doubt cultivated this quality: her father being interred and deported as an alien in WW2, only to be killed when his ship was torpedoed on its way to Canada.
 She then spent months in hospital on her back recovering from spinal surgery.
 This last event taught her the power of patience and stillness.